Many of the marketing guides and articles you see every day are based on nothing but the author’s subjective opinion.

 – the product name/details (44.01%)

 – the company name (42.88%).

-- Emails with active discount codes have an 8 times higher chance to make a sale than those without any discounts.
+Emails with active discount codes have an 8 times higher chance of making a sale than those without discounts.

-- An average marketing email consists of 434.48 words and it takes 3.3 minutes to read.
+An average marketing email consists of 434.48 words and takes 3.3 minutes to read.

-- 52% of managers add signatures into their emails.
+52% of managers add signatures to their emails.

-- 17% of adults are using a formal style for email communication, 33% prefer informal style, 49% say it depends.
+17% of adults use a formal style for email communication, 33% prefer an informal style, and 49% say it depends.

 – Thanks (62%),

 – Regards (22%)